Keep Cool Without Air

 It also gets humid.
 That wet sticky hot kind of humid that makes the weather feel ten times worse.

-I have a routine that has been working for us for over 20 years.
-I use fans to pull in the much cooler outside evening air and lock it into our home during the day.
-This routine has allowed us to keep our home 10-15 degrees cooler than the outside.
+I have a routine that has worked for us for over 20 years, and its simplicity often has people questioning that it works so well.
+The basics of it are this: I use fans to pull in the much cooler outside evening air and lock it into our home during the day.

 My main supplies are box fans, and my secret is timing.